DANCEcollaborative/bazaar/FcdsRepresentationAgent/README.md

 ## Files and build

-`bazaar/src/` contains only new classes; `bazaar/runtime/` contains activity plans and overrides. `ui/` contains the personal page, MIT-licensed qrcode-generator 1.4.4, and transformations of the existing camera/login files. `final_grader/` contains the matching two-task adapters for the separate Activity Server.
+`bazaar/src/` contains only new classes; `bazaar/runtime/` contains activity plans and overrides. `ui/` contains the personal page, MIT-licensed qrcode-generator 1.4.4, and transformations of the existing camera/login files. `final_grader/` contains the matching single-task adapter for the separate Activity Server.
 Student content lives in `nachiketdk/fcds-p2-representation`.

 Copy the deployed `llmcameraagent.jar` into `bazaar/vendor/llmcameraagent.jar` locally.
 It must have SHA-256 `441ecf88afaeb9645f4ae18f1d2068aa6972e86d0657101021cab6eaa32e84c0`.
 This pinned dependency is intentionally not committed.
 Use a JDK with `--release 8` support: